 You may see the ASTM International logo stamped on goods, or hear other ASTM standards referenced in other industries, all of which are referring to ASTM International and an applicable standard.

 They're called standards because that is the "standard" for that 'thing', whatever it may be.
 In this case, the Phase I ESA standard is the 'standard' and approved methodology for conducting the Phase I (the thing).
 And they're not regulations, not guidelines, not rules - they're standards, period, end of story.

-In this case, the ASTM standard in question (as of the date of writing this article) is ASTM E1527 - 13, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process, which is the standard which dictates the scope items included in a Phase I ESA.
+In this case, the ASTM standard in question (as of the date of writing this article) is ASTM E1527 - 21, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process, which is the standard that dictates the scope items included in a Phase I ESA.

 Both of these standards say what is, and what is not included within a Phase I ESA, regardless of the property.

 Why do I care about scope items in a Phase I ESA?

 Chances are pretty good you're getting a Phase I ESA because you want liability protection.
 You don't want to purchase a property and find out 1, 5, or 20 years down the road it has some sort of contamination on site which you're now responsible for.

 In order to get the level of liability protection you want, you purchase a Phase I ESA that is done by the books, by an environmental professional who meets the qualifications laid out in the standard.
 If your Phase I ESA isn't done by the books, you might not get the protection you want.
 If you get an environmental professional who doesn't meet the qualifications, you might not get the protection you want.
 In other words, do it by the books or you aren't getting a valid Phase I ESA.